openPhiL/home-assistant.io/source/_integrations/qingping.markdown

 The Qingping integration will automatically discover devices once the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.

+## Installation via iOS app
+Download and start the Qingping app.
+Allow Bluetooth connections when asked.
+Press the + sign within the app and follow the instructions.
+If asked which protocoll to use (Apple home or Qingping protocol) choose the Qingping protocol.
+Continue following the instructionson the app until the device is set up.
+Now, the device can be found using this integration.

 ## Supported devices

 - [Air Monitor Lite](https://www.qingping.co/air-monitor-lite/overview) (CGDN1)